-Never Punish a Child for Behavior Outside His Control
+Never Punish a Child for Bad Behavior Outside Their Control

 Fortunately, it’s easier than you might imagine to go from good to great ADHD parenting.
-All it takes is a few small adjustments to your parenting strategies and the way you interact with your child.
+All it takes is a few small adjustments to your parenting strategies and the way you interact with your child — and react to their bad behavior.
 Here’s what works, and why:

 1. Accept the fact that your child — like all children — is imperfect.

 ADHD in children is common — but not straightforward.
-It’s not easy to accept that there’s something not quite “normal” about your child.
-But a child who senses his parents’ resentment — and their pessimism about his prospects — is unlikely to develop the self-esteem and can-do spirit he’ll need in order to become a happy, well-adjusted adult.
+It’s not easy to accept that there’s something atypical about your child.
+But a child who senses their parents’ resentment — and pessimism about their prospects — is unlikely to develop the self-esteem and can-do spirit he’ll need in order to become a happy, well-adjusted adult.

 “For a child to feel accepted and supported, he needs to feel that his parents have confidence in his abilities,” says Ken Brown-Gratchev, Ph.D., a special education instructor at Kaiser Permanente in Portland, Oregon.
 “Once parents learn to look at the gifts of ADHD — things like exceptional energy, creativity, and interpersonal skills — they can see the shine inside their child.”